php/policies/coding-standards-and-naming.rst

-An extension MUST NOT throw exceptions that it did not define itself, except for the global ``TypeError`` or ``ValueError`` exceptions thrown during parameter parsing and parameter validation.
+An extension MUST NOT throw exceptions that it did not define itself, except for the global ``TypeError`` or ``ValueError`` exceptions thrown during parameter parsing and parameter validation, and (subclasses of) exceptions that are already defined to be thrown by a class that is subclassed itself.
 If an extension uses external functionality that may throw an exception it MUST wrap any exception thrown by that functionality into an appropriate exception of its own.
 It MUST set the ``$previous`` property to the original exception when doing so.

 As an example, an extension that uses the CSPRNG must wrap the ``Random\RandomException`` thrown on CSPRNG failure into an appropriate